mithusavasu/mithusavasu/README.md

 🔭 Currently building an Interactive Study Planner to help first-year students balance deadlines, hobbies, and budgets.

-🌱 Learning Python, Java, and algorithm design—with a side quest in cybersecurity.
+🌱 Learning Python, Java, and algorithm design—with a side quest in health informatics.

 💡 Big on AI, quantum computing, and ethical tech; always up for a good filter-bubble debate.